ni/grpc-labview/docs/Workflows.md

 - For release tags: `grpc-labview.zip` attached to GitHub release
 - Test results from New_ATS suite (timestamped)

-**Important Note:** During this workflow, `build.py` temporarily updates the `.vipb` files to set the version, but does NOT commit these changes.
-The "Update VIPB on Publish Release" workflow (see below) commits the version changes to the repository after the release is published.
+**Important Note:** During this workflow, `build.py` updates the `build-it/VERSION` file to set the version, but does NOT commit these changes.
+The VERSION file serves as the single source of truth for version numbers during builds.
+After a release is published, the VERSION file should be manually updated and committed (or via a separate workflow/script).

 **Testing:**
 - Legacy tests via `tests/run_tests.py`